 1. What is a TRS cable

-TRS, short for Tip Ring Sleeve, refers to the jack plug’s parts to which different conductors are connected.
-To get a reasonable interpretation of the TRS cable, you can visualize a headphone.
-It is also known as insert cable.
+TRS, short for Tip Ring Sleeve, refers to the jack plug’s parts connected to different conductors.
+To get a reasonable interpretation of the TRS cable, you can visualize a headphone, also known as insert cable.

 A black band, which is the insulator, prevents the shorting of two parts of the jack.
 A device that needs a TRS cable means that the application requires a third wire.
 When you hear of a TRS cable, the meaning is that there is a TRS jack on the two ends.
 However, there is a variant known as TRS Y cable.